autonity/docs.autonity.org/glossary/index.md

 Newton total supply is capped at 100 million NTNs of which 40% is reserved for inflation awards in the short-to-medium term.

 Inflation rewards are emitted in the form of newton inflation (i.e. newly minted newton supply) for bonded stake [participating](/glossary/#participation-rate) in securing the [Autonity network](/glossary/#autonity-network).
-The quantity of newton emissions declines (in average) over time and asymptotically approaches zero as the Inflation Reserve is fixed.
+The quantity of newton emissions declines (in average) over time and asymptotically approaches zero.

 For more detail see the [Newton](/concepts/protocol-assets/newton/) concept and [Total supply and newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation).